 10. O Ano Em Que Meus Pais Saíram de Férias (The Year My Parents Went on Vacation)

 In 1970 Mauro is a twelve-year-old boy who loves football.
 Suddenly, Mauro’s life changes completely when his parents, political activists, go on vacation unexpectedly and for no apparent reason.
 Mauro’s parents leave him in the care of a Jewish neighbor, old Shlomo.
-The film shows the marks of the Brazilian dictatorship in families under the perspective of a child in the 70s.
+The film shows the marks of the Brazilian dictatorship in families from the perspective of a child in the 70s.

 11. Ilha das Flores (Isle of Flowers)

-Ilha das Flores is a Brazilian short documentary that tracks the life of a tomato, from when it’s planted, harvested, transported and sold in a supermarket to when it rots and ends up in the trash.
+Ilha das Flores is a Brazilian short documentary that tracks the life of a tomato, from when it’s planted, harvested, transported, and sold in a supermarket to when it rots and ends up in the trash.
 The trash is taken to Ilha das Flores, a landfill in the south of Brazil.
 There, organic material considered adequate is selected as nutriment for pigs.
 The rest become food for poor women and children to eat.

 12. Se Eu Fosse Você (If I Were You)

-This comedy movie follows the story of couple Cláudio, a successful publicist, and Helena, a music teacher.
+This comedy movie follows the story of the couple Cláudio, a successful publicist, and Helena, a music teacher.
 Just like any other couple used to the routine of a marriage routine, they occasionally fight.
 After one of those fights, something inexplicable happens: they switch bodies.
 Terrified, Claudio and Helena try to act normal until they can reverse this mess.
 The situation makes them fill each other’s shoes and makes them understand a bit more about the other sex.

 13. 2 Filhos de Francisco (Two Sons of Francisco)

 This biopic film tells the story of famous country duo Zezé di Camargo & Luciano, from a poor and suffered childhood until they reach fame and success.
 Zezé di Camargo and Luciano are two of the most famous musicians in Brazil.
-Their story is filled up with ups and downs, battles and struggles.
+Their story is filled up with ups and downs, battles, and struggles.

 Learn Portuguese in Brazil at Caminhos Language Centre.
 Portuguese lessons for foreigners with a good price and fun environment.
 Learn Portuguese while helping a great cause.
 Caminhos can also help you with a homestay in Rio de Janeiro.